open-telemetry/oteps/text/trace/0107-sampling-score.md

    new tracestate for to-be-created span](https://github.com/open-telemetry/opentelemetry-specification/issues/856)
 2. Add convention for `sampling.score` attribute on span (TBD).
 Check out [open questions](open-questions) regarding attribute vs special field.
-3. Add notion of `SamplingScoreGenerator` that has `TraceIdRatioGenerator`, `RandomGenerator`, etc implementations.
+3. Add notion of `SamplingScoreGenerator` that is capable of calculating float score from sampling parameters.
+   It  has `TraceIdRatioGenerator`, `RandomGenerator` and possible other implementations.
    - Change `TraceIdRatioBased` sampler to use corresponding generator and serve as generic probability sampler with configurable score generation approach.
 4. Add `ExternalScoreSampler` implementation of `Sampler`.
 It's created with